davidcarboni/cryptolite-java/README.md

 ### See it in action

-If you'd like to see a showcase app I put together that uses Cryptolite, have a look at https://cryptonite.herokuapp.com (it may take a while to load - it's a Heroku thing).
+If you'd like to see a showcase app I put together with Cryptolite, have a look at https://cryptonite.herokuapp.com (it may take a while to load - it's a Heroku thing).
 Cryptonite also provides Encryption-as-a-service: https://cryptonite.herokuapp.com/api

 ### Maven usage